Tamoxifen: what you should and shouldn’t avoid

 How does tamoxifen work?

 Tamoxifen is one of the widely prescribed breast cancer treatments for premenopausal women.
-It works by blocking oestrogen receptors in breast cancer cells, preventing oestrogen from activating the cancer cells to grow further.
+It works by blocking estrogen receptors in breast cancer cells, preventing estrogen from activating the cancer cells to grow further.

 For tamoxifen to work, your body needs to process it to turn it into its active form, endoxifen.
 At each step in the process, a specific liver enzyme – a protein that speeds up a process within cells – is used to convert one form of the drug into another, until endoxifen is formed (see diagram).
 The main enzyme involved in the conversion of tamoxifen to endoxifen is called CYP2D6.